 Tragic accidents can occur if the operator is not alert to the presence of children.
 Children are often attracted to the machine and the mowing activity.
-Children who have been given rides in the past may suddenly appear in the mowing area for another ride and be run over or backed over by the machine.
 Never assume that children will remain where you last saw them.

-- 1. KEEP children out of the mowing area and under the watchful care of a responsible adult other than the operator. - 2.
+- 1. KEEP children out of the mowing area and under the watchful care of a responsible adult. - 2.
 DO NOT allow children in yard when machine is operated (even with the blade OFF). - 3.
-DO NOT allow children or others to ride on machine, attachments or towed equipment (even with the blades OFF).
+DO NOT allow children or others to ride on machine or on attachments (even with the blades OFF).
 They may fall and be seriously injured. - 4.
-DO NOT allow pre-teenage children to operate machine. - 5.
-ALLOW only responsible adults & teenagers with mature judgment under close adult supervision to operate machine. - 6.
+DO NOT allow pre-teenage children to operate machine. - ALLOW only responsible adults & teenagers with mature judgment under close adult supervision to operate machine. - 6.
 DO NOT operate blades in reverse.
 STOP BLADES.
 LOOK and SEE behind and down for children, pets and hazards before and while backing. - 7.
 USE EXTRA CARE when approaching blind corners, shrubs, trees, or other objects that may obscure vision.